By

 Taxes, as we all know, can be quite a headache.
 However, by setting aside some of your earnings now, you'll find yourself in a better position come tax time.
 So, if you are looking for a general idea of what you should be setting aside, this article will give you useful information to help you determine how much.

-In the US, there are three main taxes to be aware of when self employed.
+In the U.S., there are three main taxes to be aware of when self employed.
 Those are: self-employment tax, federal income tax, and state income tax.

 The self-employment tax is a Social Security and Medicare tax that applies your income as an independent contractor.
 The amount of money you pay in self-employment taxes depends on how much business income you have in a given year.
 The tax rates are 12.4% for Social Security and 2.9% for Medicare, which brings the total to 15.3%.